 In April 2018, we brought suit with Indivior against Actavis, Alvogen, Dr. Reddy's, Teva, and Par and certain affiliates for infringement of U.S. Patent No. 9,931,305, or the '305 patent.
-The cases against Alvogen, Dr. Reddy's, Teva, and Par are pending in the U.S. District Court for the District of New Jersey, and they have each been consolidated with the actions asserting infringement of the '454 and '221 patents.
+The cases against Alvogen, Dr. Reddy's, Teva, and Par are pending in the U.S. District Court for the District of New Jersey.
 Following transfer of the case asserting the '454 patent from Utah to Delaware, and by agreement of the parties, the cases against Actavis asserting infringement of the '454, '221, and '305 patents are consolidated in a single action pending in the U.S. District Court for the District of Delaware.

-All matters involving Par were resolved on May 11, 2018, when we, Indivior, and Par and certain of its affiliates entered into a settlement agreement resolving patent litigation related to SUBOXONE (buprenorphine and Naloxone) Sublingual Film.
-As required by law, the parties submitted the settlement agreement to the U.S. Federal Trade Commission and the U.S. Department of Justice for review.
+The matters involving Par were resolved on May 11, 2018, when we, Indivior, and Par and certain of its affiliates entered into a settlement agreement resolving patent litigation related to SUBOXONE (buprenorphine and Naloxone) Sublingual Film.
+Under the settlement agreement, Par and IntelGenX are permitted to launch their proposed generic version of the buprenorphine and Naloxone sublingual film on January 1, 2023, or earlier under certain circumstances.
+The patent-infringement litigation has been pending in the U.S. District Court for the District of Delaware.
+As required by law, the parties will submit the settlement agreement of the U.S. Federal Trade Commission and the U.S. Department of Justice for review.